MChorfa/TraceGuard/docs/API.md

 # TraceGuard API Documentation

-This document outlines the main API endpoints provided by TraceGuard for managing SBOMs, provenance, and compliance information.
+This document outlines the main API endpoints provided by TraceGuard for managing SBOMs, provenance, and compliance information in a cloud-agnostic, multi-tenant environment.

 ## Authentication

-### Login

-POST /api/auth/login

-Request Body:
-{
-  "username": "string",
-  "password": "string"
-}

-Response:
-{
-  "token": "string"
-}

-All API endpoints require authentication.
-Use the following header in your requests:
+TraceGuard uses OpenID Connect (OIDC) for authentication.
+After successful authentication, you'll receive a JWT token.
+Use this token in the Authorization header for all API requests:

 ## SBOM Management